Siphalor/nbt-crafting-wiki/docs/recipe-parts/results.md

 }
 ```

 The data attribute represents the items nbt tag in JSON.
-Additionally [dollars](../../dynamic-data/dollars) may be used for advanced recipes.
+Before the conversion to nbt data happens the JSON is passed through Nbt Crafting's [JSON Preprocessor](../../utilities#json-preprocessor).
+Additionally [dollars](../../dynamic-data/dollars) may be used for more complicated recipes that require processing the data.

 It may look like this: